charmplusplus/charm4py/docs/install.rst

 .. _PyPy: http://pypy.org

-Manually building the Charm++ shared library (required for Python 3.8 and newer)
+Manually building the Charm++ shared library
 --------------------------------------------

+Use this to build Charm4py binaries manually, instead of downloading prebuilt libraries from pip.
 This is needed when building Charm++ for specialized machine/network layers other than TCP and MPI (e.g. Cray XC/XE).
-It is also currently needed for Python versions 3.8 and newer, since the current pip package of Charm4py is only compatible with Python 3.7 and older.

 Before installing, you need the following prerequisites:
     - CPython: numpy, greenlet and cython (``pip3 install 'numpy>=1.10.0' cython greenlet``)